 passion and love for Taekwon-Do in the hearts and minds of the students.

-Grand Master Trân Triêu Quân President, ITF-V
+Grand Master Trân Triêu Quân

 Grand Master Trân Triêu Quân is a Canadian citizen who was born in Vietnam, where he started